-The Outing Club has five memorial funds which have been established to commemorate those special persons who had a love for the NLOC and all it contributes to the community.
+The Outing Club has six memorial funds which have been established to commemorate those special persons who had a love for the OC and all it contributes to the community.
 Donations may be made to any fund in any amount.
-All funds go towards providing scholarships as well as improvements and special maintenance to our facilities.
-Donations to these funds are always welcome and appreciated.

-Please contact any board director if you would like to establish a memorial fund .
+Please contact a board director if you would like to establish a memorial fund .

 Alex Gissler Memorial Fund